As an Amazon Associate we earn from qualifying purchases.

 A bikini is designed to resist water and other elements.
 Thus, it does not deteriorate too quickly when exposed to the salts and chemicals present in seawater and swimming pool water, simultaneously.

 A bra, on the other hand, should not really be word to swim in, as it focuses more on providing support.
-Below we discuss the difference between a bra and a bikini top.
+Below I discuss the difference between a bra and a bikini top.